fd4s/fs2-kafka/docs/admin.md

----
-id: admin
-title: Admin
+# Admin
----

-There is partial support for the Kafka admin API through [KafkaAdminClient][kafkaadminclient].
+There is partial support for the Kafka admin API through @:api(fs2.kafka.KafkaAdminClient).
 Internally, this relies on the Java Kafka
-[AdminClient][admin-client] and supports the same settings.
+@:api(org.apache.kafka.clients.admin.AdminClient) and supports the same settings.

 The following imports are assumed throughout this page.